zhiwen-you/zhiwen-you.github.io/_pages/about.md

 Some of my current interests include:

-- **Factuality evaluation and mitigation in summarization**, especially in biomedical and health domains.
+- **Factuality evaluation and hallucination mitigation in summarization**, especially in biomedical and health domains.
 Standard factuality evaluation approaches fail to evaluate hallucinated but factual information that is not stated in the source documents.
 How to leverage the domain-specific knowledge to accurately detect such content and mitigate factual errors in LLM-generated summaries?

 - **Bias / Fairness of Large Language Models**.
 LLM-generated content can be biased in various dimensions, such as gender, ethics, morality, and more.
 How those biases are encoded and produced inside the internal representations of LLMs?
 Can we modify and control them?